JosephGabito/JosephGabito/README.md

 ## **🍽️ Case Studies: From Dumpster Fire to Michelin Star**

+"These patterns are for when your plugin needs its own DevOps team and a support hotline.
+If you're just making a ‘Hello World’ widget, maybe don’t summon the Abstract Factory Dependency Injection Overlords for something solved by add_action('init', 'my_cool_function')."

 ### **🌟🌟🌟 Case Study #1: Multi-Provider AI Framework**
 **The Challenge:** *"We need OpenAI, Claude, Gemini, Cohere, Hugging Face, Replicate, Together AI, and Perplexity.
 Timeline?
 Three days."*